orangespaceman/training-notes/php.md

 }
 ```

+This is just a basic form of file detection, and can easily be fooled, but it does demonstrate the need to add security around file uploads

 ### File includes

 If you ever use a submitted variable as part of a file name or path, first use `basepath()` to filter it